JiawenCRevature/First-Repo/Java_Notes/Java-Intro.md

 char c = 'c'; // 16 bits
 **this primitive represents logical true or false** boolean bb = true; // 1 bit

+## Classes & Objects
+Java is an Object Oriented Programming language: this means that everything is tied to classes and objects.
+Classes in Java are like blueprints: they contain the information needed for your code to work.
+Objects in Java are the implementation of the blueprints.
+It is important to remember that objects do not share the value of their fields with one another: the values are unique to the object when these fields are part of the instance/object scope.

+## Interfaces
+If Classes are blueprints for objects, Interfaces are more like contract agreements for classes.
+If a class "implements" and interface it is like an agreement has been made that the class will, somehow, implement the feature of the interface.
+Interface are also unique in that a class can implement multiple interfaces, whereas only a single class can be extended.
+# When to use abstract vs Interface
+If the only thing that needs to be shared is methods then use an interface: if you also need to share fields (variables associated with the objects) then use an Abstract class